 Overview: The Pilot and Feasibility (P&F) Program of the Duke O'Brien Center for Kidney Research (DOCK) is designed to enhance the ability of investigators to explore the Center's areas of emphasis as well as to increase the number of investigators working to solve biological and patient care issues related to the complex interplay of kidney disease, cardiovascular disease and hypertension.
-The Program supports applicants from the existing biomedical research community at Duke University Medical Center and provides research support for limited time (one to two years) to selected applicants who meet eligibility criteria.
+The Program supports applicants from the biomedical research community and provides support for a limited time (one to two years) to selected applicants who meet eligibility criteria.

-Grant submission due date: Soliciting 1 Additional P&F, click here for details
+Grant submission due date: end of the business day on April 30, 2015. click here for details

 Project support: P&F Projects are awarded for one year with an opportunity for a one-year renewal (total of 2 years of funding).
 Solicitations for these proposals are circulated prior to the submission deadline on the last day in April.
 Applicants applying for a second year of funding are required to submit the request for a second year of support by the application deadline and their requests will be reviewed competitively with the new applications.